-- Follow the year group plan for spelling.
+- Follow the year group plan for Essential Spelling.
 Spellings include words that relate to a pattern or a rule, vocabulary from across the curriculum or words from the year group spelling list.
-All must be covered over the year (See appendices) - Designated 45 minutes per week spelling (30 minutes practise which can be split into two sessions or taught as a single session/15 minutes dictation test where spellings are read as part of a sentence) - All lessons to fit 4-part phonics structure: Revisit/Teach/Practise/Apply (save smartboards under curriculum/English/SOS spelling) - Timetable spelling into weekly overview - Use a range of activities and share by saving to curriculum/English/SOS spelling - Spelling sent home on look/cover/write sheets - Spellzone/Spellwell activities, etc. - Spellings assessed through dictation children write out the whole sentence/paragraph and short pieces of writing with spelling as a focus - Specific book for children to practise spelling eg. SPAG book or English Activity book - Teaching of spelling to link with class text and writing activities where possible link to 'word walls'. - Highlight incorrect spellings in written work with the symbol sp (Refer to marking policy for progression) - Provide parents with guidance on how to help children learn their spelling in different ways - Apply strategies adopted from Spelling SOS project including double/chop/change for children needing additional intervention
+All must be covered over the year (See appendices) - Designated 3x20 minutes per week spelling - All lessons to fit 4-part phonics structure: Revisit/Teach/Practise/Apply (save slideshows under curriculum/English/SOS spelling) - Timetable spelling into weekly overview - Use a range of activities and share by saving to curriculum/English/SOS spelling - Spelling sent home on look/cover/write sheets - Spellings assessed through dictation children write out the whole sentence/paragraph and short pieces of writing with spelling as a focus - Specific book for children to practise spelling eg. SPAG book or English Activity book - Teaching of spelling to link with class text and writing activities where possible link to 'word walls'. - Highlight incorrect spellings in written work with the symbol sp (Refer to marking policy for progression) - Provide parents with guidance on how to help children learn their spelling in different ways - Apply strategies adopted from Spelling SOS project including double/chop/change for children needing additional intervention